 On-Camera Sound Recording: Audio Basics

-Before we jump into the wide world of audio gear, might be helpful to quickly go over how audio is actually recorded.
-This will help you understand what will work best for you and your setup.
+Before we jump into the world of audio gear, it might be helpful to quickly over how audio is actually recorded.
+This will help you understand what will work for you and your setup.
 If you’ve jumped ahead and want to navigate to the previous lesson, you can click here.

 Preamps: Amplifying the Signal